What I Mean by “Marketing”

 The word “marketing” can often be seen as a soulless one and one without any true meaning.
 In my career, I have heard people define it as many things, from “making things pretty” to “trying to sell people crap that they don’t need”.
 My Mac dictionary defines it: “the action or business of promoting and selling products or services, including market research and advertising.”

 None of these definitions jive with me.
 They are too simplistic and reductionist.
-They don’t say a damn thing about the most important consideration in marketing — your client.
+They don’t say a thing about the most important consideration in marketing—your client.
 Marketing is a big waste of time if you never bother to understand and connect with your target market.
 Marketing isn’t about you, it is about understanding and solving the pains (problems) of your clients.

 To me, marketing is: